p-martinho/Modular.Api.Template/README.md

 ✅ The template has **100%** code coverage.

-To assess the code coverage, and if your IDE does not include a tool for it, follow the instructions [here](https://xunit.net/docs/getting-started/v3/code-coverage-with-mtp).
+To assess the code coverage, and if your IDE does not include a tool for it, follow these instructions:

+1. Install (if not already) the **ReportGenerator** tool:

+    ``` bash
+    dotnet tool install dotnet-reportgenerator-globaltool --global
+    ```

+2. Run the tests with code coverage enabled.
+Run this command in the **root folder** of the solution:

+    ``` bash
+    dotnet test --solution YourSolutionName.slnx --coverage --coverage-output-format cobertura --coverage-output coverage.cobertura.xml --coverage-settings ./tests/CodeCoverage-settings.xml
+    ```

+3. Use the **ReportGenerator** tool to create HTML from the XML coverage files.
+Run this command in the **root folder** of the solution:

+    ``` bash
+    ReportGenerator -reports:**/coverage.cobertura.xml -targetdir:CoverageReport
+    ```

+4. Open the HTML file `CoverageReport\index.html` to see the results.

 ## Mapping